slevithan/oniguruma-parser/src/optimizer/README.md

 - Some optimizations may improve performance.

 Transforms are applied in a loop until no further optimization progress is made.

+The optimizer takes provided flags into account but does not change top-level flags so that the optimized pattern can be used in situations where you are not able to change the provided flags.

 ```ts
 function optimize(